 In His answer, Jesus said: Whoever has will be given more, and will have abundantly: but whoever doesn’t have, from them it will be taken away.

 What did he mean by this?
 Jesus was talking about a desire to know and understand parables, and therefore know and understand the word of God.
-Then Jesus quoted Isaiah 6:9-10 He said they have eyes that can see but they don’t understand, (because they don’t desire to), and they.
-They have they ears to hear, but they don’t Listen or take Heed.
+Then Jesus quoted Isaiah 6:9-10 He said they have eyes that can see but they don’t understand, (because they don’t desire to), and they have ears to hear, but they don’t Listen or take Heed.
 The people’s minds have become lazy, and they have become too lazy to want to figure it out.
 They are half asleep so they don’t pay attention to what they see or hear, so they can’t understand with their minds and be converted to Christ.
 Jesus then blesses the Disciples for being interested in spiritual things, because many of the prophets and righteous people longed for the opportunity to have what the Disciples had, Jesus the Christ. (see also John 12:40; Acts 28:26-27; Deuteronomy 29:4; Jeremiah 5:21; Ezekiel 12:2; Romans 11:8; 2 Corinthians 4:4)

 The Disciples didn’t Understand parables at first either, but they asked Jesus to explain the parables to them.
 Jesus had to explain a few to them so that they could see how Jesus interpreted them.
 They had an interest in spiritual things and Jesus wanted to teach them.
 The Bible says that Jesus only spoke to the crowds in parables (Matthew 13:34), and said the things that had been kept secret since the beginning of the world.
 By the word “Secret”, He meant the things that are concealed.
 Not because Jesus had never communicated these things before.
 He had, in the scriptures, but in the same way as it is today, most of them did not read or study the scriptures, and the Priests told them that the scriptures were hard to understand, so these things were concealed to them, but Jesus knew the scriptures (Luke 2:47, 52) and the doctrine in them.